 However, to open an account there, you will need to visit Tallinn at least once and meet with the LHV staff.
 This is because of the KYC policy -Know your customers-.
 Basically, they need to guarantee that your business is legitimate, and you are not a terrorist or into money laundering.

 Update: In addition, you must bear in mind that as of October 2018, LHV will charge € 20/month of bank account maintenance for e-Residents who are not physical residents in Estonia.
-This is a lot pricier than solutions like Holvi or Transferwise (though not as much as Revolut Business, which as of September 2018 applies an initial fee of € 25/month, but offers a lot more to be honest).
+This is a lot pricier than solutions like Transferwise (though not as much as Revolut Business, which as of September 2018 applies an initial fee of € 25/month, but offers a lot more to be honest).

 Having an account in a traditional bank can be advisable in two situations: